-If you want real financial freedom, you’ll need to forget everything you think you know about money.
-F.I.R.E – which stands for Financial Independence, Retire Early – is the financial revolution taking the world by storm.
-So, if you’ve ever dreamed of escaping the nine-to-five grind for a better life but don’t know how, here are the Top 25 Canadian FIRE Blogs You Need To Read Right Now.
+If you want real financial freedom, you have choices.
+You can earn more money with a side hustle, or you can forget and relearn everything you think you know about money.
+Canadians have questions, and they turn to places like Reddit or personal finance blogs for advice built for life in Canada.
+FIRE, which is the acronym for Financial Independence, Retire Early, is the financial revolution taking the world by storm.
+So, if you’ve ever dreamed of escaping the nine-to-five grind for a better life but don’t know how, here are the Top 25 Canadian FIRE-related blogs you need to read.

 1. Mr. Money Moustache

-Get everything you need to know about FIRE straight from the guy who started it all when he retired at the tender age of 30.
-Canadian ex-pat, Peter Adeney, is the financial firecracker that set the world ablaze when he decided to share the secret to his success.
-Peter cuts through the noise with some loud hard truths – living beyond your means is just crazy.
+Get everything you need to know about FIRE straight from the guy who started it all when he retired at the age of 30.
+Canadian expat, Peter Adeney, is the financial firecracker that set the world ablaze when he decided to share the secret to his success.
+Peter cuts through the noise with some loud hard truths, like the solid fact that living beyond your means is just irresponsible.

 On his blog you will have an epiphany about life and traditional finance.
 You will be indoctrinated into the religion of budgeting, frugality, money saving hacks and sound investing advice from someone who has hacked the system and beat the odds.
 Find resources for stock index funds, student loans, mortgages and a ton more.

 2. Millennial Revolution

 Basically celebrities in the FIRE world, bloggers Kristy and Bryce achieved financial independence and retired early at just 31 years old.
 These two computer engineers, and children’s book authors, hacked the FIRE fundamentals by renouncing the cult of homeownership.
 That’s right.
 They’ve never had a mortgage and never will.